Simon-U/Sales_analysis/README.md

 In the following project the e-commerce sales data will be analysed.
 The data is stored in an Impala database running in a docker container.
-Initial data exploration will be performed in a jupiter notebook.
+Initial data exploration will be performed in a Jupyter notebook.

 ## Prerequisites